pbrisbin/pbrisbin.com/_posts/2014-02-09-random_numbers_without_mutation.md

 requires providing and managing the random number context.
 You didn't realize that concerns could be so well separated, did you?

-`monteCarlo` can now work with *any Monad*!
-This makes perfect sense:
+`monteCarlo` can now work with *any Monad!* This makes perfect sense:
 The purpose of this function is to run experiments and tally outcomes.
 The idea of an *experiment* only makes sense if there's some outside force which might change the results from run to run, *but who cares